Samuel-Aborah/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Add execute permission to owner and group owner.
 Add read only permission to other users.

 Task 8.
 Everybody!
 (7-everybody)
 Add execute permission to owner,group owner and other users.

+Task 9.
+James Bond (8-James Bond)
+Set zero permission for the owner and group owner but all permissions for the other users.